afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 The *system* have been broken into several *modules* that have been implemented as C++ namespaces.
 All of them are defined at *SimWheel.h*:

+- **batteryCalibration**: Everything related to battery profiling.
-- **batteryCalibration**: Everything related to the estimation of battery charge.
+- **batteryMonitor**: Everything related to the measurement of available battery charge.
 - **capabilities**: Everything related to the capabilities of the hardware and firmware.
 - **hidImplementation**: Everything related to the HID protocol.
 - **hidImplementation::common**: Common behaviour for all HID implementations (USB and BLE).